 Structures, Optimization and Numerical Methods

 AER 501H Computational Structural Mechanics and Design Optimization

 P B Nair

 Introduction to the theory of linear elasticity: stress, strain and material constitutive laws.
 Variational principles and their application: stationary potential energy, stationary complementary potential energy, Reissner’s Principles.
 The finite element technique: problem formulation; element properties; applications to displacement, vibrations and buckling problems.
 Introduction to structural optimal design.

 AER 1403H Advanced Aerospace Structures

-This course will provide instruction in three areas crucial to aerospace structural design: thin walled structures, fiber composite materials, and finite element methods.
+This course will provide instruction in three areas crucial to aerospace structural design: fiber composite materials, thin walled structures, and finite element methods.
 All three will be taught in a manner such that their interrelation is made clear.
-The course will being with general theories of shells and thin walled structures, which are essential to aircraft design.
-Composite mechanics and fabrication will be addressed in the context of thin walled structures.
-Finally, finite element methods of use in modelling thin walled structures and composites will be described.
+The course will begin with a composite materials, their mechanics and application.
+General theories of shells and thin walled structures, which are essential to aircraft design, will next be discussed.
+Finally, finite element methods of use in modelling aircraft structures and composites will be described.
 No specific background in any of these three topics is required, but a good knowledge of solid and structural mechanics will be assumed.